 By the time of the 1901 census, Frank had left home and, aged 23, he was employed as a porter at the Crown Hotel in Lyndhurst in the New Forest.
 The following year, he was appointed executor to his mother’s estate, when his occupation was given as “ship’s storekeeper” and was now living in Southampton.

 On 13 May 1917, at St Luke’s Church in Onslow Road, Southampton, Frank (aged 40) married 45-year old widow, Annie Rosalind Boggeln, née Dadswell.
-Annie had been born at Tunbridge Wells, Kent in 1871 and was raised by her single mother and her grandparents.
-She married James Boggeln, a newspaper proprietor, at Brighton in 1892; there were no children to the marriage and Richard died in Southampton on 11 April 1915, aged 53.
+Annie had been born at Tunbridge Wells, Kent on 19 November 1871 and was raised by her single mother and her grandparents.
+She married James Boggeln, a newspaper proprietor, at Brighton in 1892; there were no children to the marriage and James died in Southampton on 11 April 1915, aged 53.

 At the time of his death, Frank’s home address was 188 Derby Road, Southampton.